C-EO/gitea-gcloud-ubuntu/README.md

 Focus on the logo.
 Export the PNG or JPG/JPEG image file to a SVG vector file.
 Name the vector file as `logo.svg`.
 Then, duplicate the file and rename the duplicate as `favicon.svg`.

 > Suggestion: Use vector graphics software (e.g., Inkscape or Affinity Designer).
 For Inkscape, export image files to <b>Inkscape SVG</b>.
 For Affinity Designer, export image files to <b>SVG (for export)</b>.
-Pixelmator Pro, an image editor, also works by exporting image files to simply <b>SVG</b>.
+Pixelmator Pro, an image editor, also works by ~~exporting image files~~ converting areas in image files to shapes, grouping the shapes and exporting the group to simply <b>SVG</b>.

 Copy the logo and favicon you want from your local computer to the instance